Kuanch/Mercurius/README.md

 python main.py
 ```

-The script searches for credit card bill emails from the last month and
+The script searches for credit card bill emails from the last month and downloads their attachments, parses the content of the bills, and finally feed into OpenAI API, you can interact it with the input box later showing up.
-downloads their attachments automatically.

-### S/MIME Messages

-If an email is S/MIME protected and the attachment cannot be accessed
-directly, the script will save the full raw message under
-`attachments/smime_raw/`.
-You can then decrypt or verify the message
-with your own S/MIME tools and keys.